Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Blynn wormed her way through the increasingly thick crowd, Hyren in tow.
 Due to their small size, they managed to slip past Grarrls and Eyries and ended up very near the action, right behind a family of enthusiastic Quiggles.

 A Gelert drummer strutted past them and pounded out a beat with a flourish of his drumsticks, and Hyren clutched his antennae.
-“This is way too loud to be enjoyable,” he grumbled to himself.
+“This is way too loud to be enjoyable,” he grumbled.
 “I’d like parades better if they weren’t so noisy.
 Or crowded.
-Or if I wasn’t watching them.”
+I can’t believe I didn’t think to bring earplugs...”

 “What?”
 Blynn shouted above the din.